Anchor Macro

 Change the macro parameters

-Macro parameters are used to change the behaviour of a macro.
+Macro parameters are used to change the behavior of a macro.

 To change the macro parameters:

-1. In the editor, click the macro placeholder and choose Edit.
+1. In the editor, click the macro placeholder and select Edit.

-2. Update the parameters as required then choose Insert.
+2. Update the parameters as required then select Insert.

 Here's a list of the parameters available in this macro.